justinlocsei/chiton/README.md

         "user": null      // The database user
     },
-    "debug": false,           // Whether to run in debug mode "file_logging": false,    // Whether to log to a file "log_file": null,         // The absolute path to the log file "log_level": "INFO",      // The log level to use "secret_key": null,       // The Django secret key to use "server_email": null,     // The email address from which server messages are sent "shopstyle_uid": null,    // The Shopstyle API UID "static_root": null,      // The root directory for static files "static_url": "/static/"  // The root URL for static files }
+    "debug": false,           // Whether to run in debug mode "environment": null,      // The name of the current environment "file_logging": false,    // Whether to log to a file "log_file": null,         // The absolute path to the log file "log_level": "INFO",      // The log level to use "secret_key": null,       // The Django secret key to use "sentry_dsn": null,       // The DSN to use for tracking errors through Sentry "server_email": null,     // The email address from which server messages are sent "shopstyle_uid": null,    // The Shopstyle API UID "static_root": null,      // The root directory for static files "static_url": "/static/", // The root URL for static files "track_errors": false     // Whether to track errors through Sentry }
 ```